Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Extreme_scale_AI/README.md

 ### 2. Know where the data lives

-We have downloaded in advance the data set as that is a time consuming process.
-The image classification labels are controlled by the folder namming of the data set that contains many files in a compressed image format.
+We have downloaded in advance the data set (ImageNet) as that is a time consuming process.
+The image classification labels are controlled by the folder naming of the data set that contains many files in a compressed image format.
 To be able to make quicker progress, we also created a trimmed down version of the data-set with just a fraction of the classes.

 Here's how the data is organized:
-* Full set in scratch storage:
-    * /scratch/project_465001063/data-sets/data-resnet
 * Reduced set in scratch storage:
-    * /scratch/project_465001063/data-sets/data-resnet-small

-* Full set in flash storage:
-    * /flash/project_465001063/data-sets/data-resnet
+    * /scratch/project_465001363/data-sets/data-resnet-small
 * Reduced set in flash storage:
-    * /flash/project_465001063/data-sets/data-resnet-small
+    * /flash/project_465001363/data-sets/data-resnet-small

-* Tarball and HDF5 containers for the data set:
+* Tarball container for the data set:
-    * /flash/project_465001063/data-sets/data-resnet.tar
-    * /flash/project_465001063/data-sets/data-resnet-small.tar
-    * /flash/project_465001063/data-sets/data-resnet.hdf5
+    * /flash/project_465001363/data-sets/data-resnet-small.tar

-The containers are useful to move the data around as it is much faster to move a single large file rather than many small files, e.g. it is better to untar a container than copy an expanded dataset from elsewhere.
+The container is useful to move the data around as it is much faster to move a single large file rather than many small files, e.g. it is better to untar a container than copy an expanded dataset from elsewhere.

 ### 3. Training at scale
 We are ready to run with one or more nodes (adjust `N` for the number of nodes) just by issuing: